About Gardeners' Alliance:

 Porter has recently joined forces with the Kresge Garden and is well established on the UCSC campus.
 The Kresge Co-op showcases some of the garden produce.
 To get involved, you can enroll in Power and Representation: Food Systems (KRSG 65) in Fall Quarter (Kresge Frosh and Transfers only) or Kresge Garden Cooperative (KRSG 63) in Spring Quarter.

 Kresge Garden Co-op Website

-Kresge has their garden work parties every Sunday from 10am-2pm.
+Kresge has their garden work parties every Sunday from 10:00 AM - 2:00 PM.

 The College Eight garden began in 1995 and has been growing steadily since then.
 To get involved you can enroll in the College Eight Garden Internship Course (CLEI 90) which is offered every quarter.
-Website.
+Explore the website.

 The Oakes Garden is young and full of great ideas for the future space.
 To get involved you can enroll in Oakes Food, Community, and Culture (OAKS 63).

 The PICA Foundational Roots Garden (Program in Community and Agroecology) is a half-acre garden run by a group of students in the lower quarry Village, dedicated to a community-based agroecology lifestyle and community projects.
 There is a quarterly PICA seminar, (ENVS 91 and 191).

 The Arboretum at UCSC is a research and teaching facility committed to plant conservation and serves both the campus and the public.
 Its rich and diverse collection, containing representatives of more than 300 plant families, provides beginning students with a broad survey of the plant kingdom.
 Take a look at their website.

 The Arboretum is open daily, from 9:00 AM - 5:00 PM

 Cultivating Native Wisdoms